Eoracle/Eoracle-operator-setup/README.md

 ```

 ### Connect docker networks
-Since the Eoracle data validator is running in a different docker network, we will need to have the Prometheus container in the same network of oracle-data-validator.
+Since the eoracle data validator is running in a different docker network, we will need to have the Prometheus container in the same network of oracle-data-validator.
 To do that, run the following command.
 To do that, run the following command
 ```bash
 docker network connect eoracle-data-validator prometheus
 ```